 When considering a reverse mortgage there is a lot to understand.
 “What to Know About Reverse Mortgages” from AARP.org is a great article with helpful information to get you started.

 Medicaid is a joint state and federal program that provides health coverage to individuals with low income.
-Traditionally, Medicaid has paid for long-term care in a nursing home for people with a functional and a financial need.
-But home care provides an alternative for seniors who require assistance to remain living at home.
-Home care through Medicaid can help seniors maintain their independence and age at home, and it is also more cost-effective for the state.
+Traditionally, Medicaid has paid for long-term care in a nursing home for people with functional and financial needs.
+But in-home care provides an alternative for seniors who require assistance to remain living at home.
+In-home care through Medicaid can help seniors maintain their independence and age at home, and it is also more cost-effective for the state.

-Home care services may be available through one’s regular state Medicaid plan, but may also be offered through Home and Community Based Services (HCBS) Medicaid waivers.
+In-home care services may be available through one’s regular state Medicaid plan but may also be offered through Home and Community Based Services (HCBS) Medicaid waivers.
 Eligibility requirements and covered services vary by state, so check your state regulations for specific details.

-The Centers for Medicare & Medicaid Services (CMS) recently broadened the scope of supplemental benefits Medicare Advantage (MA) plans can offer.
-For the first time, Medicare Advantage plans offered by private insurance companies have home care services as part of its supplemental benefits package.
+The Centers for Medicare & Medicaid Services (CMS) has broadened the scope of supplemental benefits Medicare Advantage (MA) plans can offer, and some MA plans offered by private insurance companies have in-home care services as part of a supplemental benefits package.
 These services might include adult day care services, home-based palliative care, in-home support services, support for caregivers of enrollees, and others.
 Please know that plans vary greatly.
 You can find additional information and Medicare Advantage Plans at Medicare.gov.

 The Veterans Aid & Attendance Pension is a benefit that helps reduce the cost of care for older veterans and their surviving spouses.
 Veterans and their spouses who require the regular aid and attendance of another person (for activities of daily living such as bathing, dressing, medication monitoring, and other in-home care) may qualify for this special benefit in addition to a monthly pension.

-To learn more about Aid and Attendance benefits and how your veteran can benefit from these services, visit the U.S. Department of Veterans Affairs website.
+To learn more about Aid and Attendance benefits, military service qualifications and how your veteran can benefit from these services, visit the U.S. Department of Veterans Affairs website.

 Did you find this post helpful?
-If you would like to receive news, articles, and information like this each week, please subscribe to our weekly blog.
-We’ll deliver it right to your inbox every Thursday!
+If you would like to receive news, articles, and information like this, please subscribe to our blog.
+We’ll deliver it right to your inbox!